 \(^\dagger\)Multiple responses were allowed; percentages are calculated using \(n=224\) as the denominator.

-neighborhood-planning variables of population density, accessibility,
+with the three neighborhood-planning variables of population density,

-Statistical analyses were conducted using Microsoft Excel and IBM SPSS
+significant associations.
+Statistical analyses were conducted using

-Statistics for Windows, Version 21
+Microsoft Excel and IBM SPSS Statistics for Windows, Version 21

 (www.ibm.com/products/spss-statistics).